🌿 Core Strokes Approach & Methods

 How We Work

-Core Strokes unfolds through four inseparable dimensions:
+Core Strokes unfolds through four inseparable dimensions of therapeutic practice:

 Breath — the organizing rhythm of safety, activation, surrender, and rest.